dima-brook/w3f_application/elrond_bridge.md

   ```
  + Runtime Storage defined by our module:</br>

-	Locally scoped storage, accessable only from within the pallet will contain the following data:
+	Locally scoped storage, accessible only from within the pallet will contain the following data:
  ```rust
 // Subject to implementation change:
 HashMap<AccountId, ()>,		// The set of the validators